SophieDeBenedetto/phoenix-pair/post.md

 #### Handling the Broadcast on the Client-Side

 We just need to teach our clients how to respond to that event.
-Phoenix Presence has a nice client-side offering which helps us update and display our list of present users when we receive the above payload from the server.
+Phoenix Presence has a nice client-side library which helps us update and display our list of present users when we receive the above payload from the server.

 ```javascript
 import { Socket, Presence } from 'phoenix';